 is the worst-hit location of all.
 Biblical-scale droughts are becoming

 the norm here, with most of the continent seeing catastrophic declines

 in agricultural yields.
 In Mali, three-quarters of the population is starving.*

 In the Western

 Pacific, Tuvalu is now sharing the same fate as the Maldives: most of

 Annual deaths from cardiovascular disease have reached negligible levels in the U.S.

 Cardiovascular disease refers to any disease affecting the cardiovascular system, principally cardiac disease, vascular diseases of the brain and kidney, and peripheral arterial disease.
 The causes are diverse but atherosclerosis and/or hypertension are the most common.
 Additionally, with aging come a number of physiological and morphological changes that alter cardiovascular function and lead to subsequently increased risk of cardiovascular disease, even in healthy asymptomatic individuals.

-In the early 21st century, cardiovascular disease was the leading cause of mortality worldwide – responsible for nearly 30 percent of total deaths each year.
+In the early years of the 21st century, cardiovascular disease was the leading cause of mortality worldwide – responsible for nearly 30 percent of total deaths annually.
 In low- and middle-income countries it was increasing rapidly with four-fifths of cases occurring in those regions.

-In high-income nations, however, cardiovascular mortality rates had been falling since the 1970s, due to public health efforts and improved treatments.
+In high-income nations, however, cardiovascular mortality rates had been falling since the 1970s, due mainly to public health efforts and improved medical treatments.
 A dramatic reduction in tobacco use (which included smoking bans) – alongside recommended limits on alcohol, fat and sugar intake – as well as recommended minimum daily exercise, were among these prevention methods.

 This trend began to accelerate as a range of new treatment options became available in the 2010s and 2020s.
-These included stem cells and heart muscle regeneration,* microRNA inhibitors to prevent heart enlargement,* gene therapy and drugs to treat obesity, 3D printed organs and blood vessels,* nanoparticles and nano-robotics.
-By the early 2040s, mortality rates for cardiovascular disease have fallen to negligible levels in the U.S. and many other countries.*
+These included stem cells* and heart muscle regeneration,* microRNA inhibitors to prevent heart enlargement,* gene therapy and drugs to treat obesity, 3D printed organs and vessels,* nanoparticles and nano-robotics.
+By the early 2040s, mortality rates for cardiovascular disease have dropped to negligible levels in the U.S. and many other countries.*